Emily's Entourage: Media

 Kramer-Golinkoff and Emily's Entourage have received significant regional and national media coverage.
 The attention has driven donations as well research opportunities and public awareness.
 Philadelphia Magazine profiled Emily as a "Health Hero" in September 2015.
 Kramer-Golinkoff said, "My biggest motivations for working my hardest to stay as healthy as possible—even in the face of an advanced and progressing fatal illness—are my family and friends, this burning desire to do more things and see more places, and the unbelievable Entourage that rallied behind me to give me and so many others real, tangible hope for that chance."
 People magazine wrote, "Perhaps the most critical of Emily's Entourage's efforts has been its success in putting a beautiful face on an ugly issue.
 Case in point: The test tubes that fill the testing laboratories at USCF are all marked with random alphanumerical codes—except those marked with Emily's name."

 In Philadelphia Style magazine Kramer-Golinkoff emphasized her organization's personal approach: "We're trying to use my story to humanize the disease...
 People really respond to faces and stories and families in a way that's different.
 There are so many important causes out there, but we can touch people's hearts by making them feel like I could be anyone's daughter or sister or best friend."
 Yahoo!
 Health profiled Kramer-Golinkoff.
 She said, "My disease is progressing and our race is getting more urgent.
 We're doing some really groundbreaking work that is changing the paradigm of how research is done, what gets attention, who the players are, and what the pace of progress is.
 We are constantly pushing the envelope because I literally don't have time to wait."

-CNN also profiled Kramer-Golinkoff.
-University of Pennsylvania Physiology professor Kevin Foskett said in the article, "Emily and her family want research focused on her mutation to be as focused and accelerated as possible.
-At one level, that sounds a little selfish, until you realize that her type of mutation, a 'nonsense' mutation ... is responsible for disease in many other genetically inherited forms of disease...
-Emily's story is compelling.
-If you've met Emily... you cant help but become engaged and energized."
-Kramer-Golinkoff said in that piece, "Obviously our prayer and dream is to have a breakthrough.
-But we also realize that it might not happen, or it might not happen in time for me.
-And I think that in the worst case scenario, even if it never could help me, there is a peace I get from at least knowing I'm doing everything I can, and it's not for lack of trying."